 In contemporary French, the usage of "perfect" and its alternatives continues to evolve, influenced by social media, popular culture, and global trends.
 While the traditional terms like parfait and impeccable remain staples, there's a growing tendency to adopt more informal and expressive language, particularly among younger generations.

 Data from linguistic studies and online forums reveals ongoing debates about the appropriate usage of these terms in different contexts.
-For example, there's a growing awareness of the potential for "perfect" to create unrealistic expectations or promote a culture of unattainable ideals.
+Which means for example, there's a growing awareness of the potential for "perfect" to create unrealistic expectations or promote a culture of unattainable ideals.
 This has led to a greater emphasis on celebrating imperfections and embracing authenticity, which is reflected in the language used to describe people and situations.

 Tips and Expert Advice